Credit / No Credit Grade Option

 Summer 2021 CR/NCR can be requested between July 9 and September 3, 2021, after course grades have been posted in your myMadisonCollege Student Account.

 Once I’ve chosen either a letter grade or Credit/No Credit, can I change my mind?

 Yes.
-The deadline for receiving grade-change requests for Spring 2020 is May 28.
-As of May 29, no changes will be allowed for completed Spring 2020 courses.
+The deadline for receiving grade change requests for Spring 2021 is June 18, 2021.
+As of June 19, 2021 no changes will be allowed for completed Spring 2021 courses.

-The deadline for receiving grade-change requests for Summer 2020 is August 25.
-As of August 26, no changes will be allowed for completed Summer 2020 courses.
+The deadline for receiving grade change requests for Summer 2021 is September 3, 2021.
+As of September 4, 2021, no changes will be allowed for completed Summer 2021 courses.